Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Abstract

 \section{Abstract}

-Evolutionary adaptation is a process that increases a population's ``fit" to the world it inhabits, and is often likened to climbing a hill or peak.
-While this process is simple for fitness landscapes where each mutation provides an advantage (or disadvantage) to the organism that is independent of the fitness effect of a mutation on a different locus, the interaction between mutations (epistasis) as well as mutations at loci that affect more than one trait (pleiotropy) are crucial in complex and realistic fitness landscapes.
-We investigate the impact of epistasis and pleiotropy on adaptive evolution by simulating the evolution of a population of asexual haploid organisms (haplotypes) in a model of $N$ interacting loci, where each locus interacts with $K$ other loci.
-We use a quantitative measure of the magnitude of epistatic interactions and find that it is a monotonically increasing function of $K$.
-When haplotypes adapt at high mutation rates, more epistatic pairs of substitutions are observed on the line of descent than expected, whereas at low mutation rates epistatic interactions are avoided.
-The highest fitness is attained in landscapes with an intermediate amount of ruggedness ($K\approx5$) because while both the height of the global peak and the average selection coefficient per beneficial mutation increase with $K$, interacting with too many other loci leads to untraversable landscapes.
+Evolutionary adaptation is often likened to climbing a hill or peak.
+While this process is simple for fitness landscapes where mutations are independent, the interaction between mutations (epistasis) as well as mutations at loci that affect more than one trait (pleiotropy) are crucial in complex and realistic fitness landscapes.
+We investigate the impact of epistasis and pleiotropy on adaptive evolution by studying the evolution of a population of asexual haploid organisms (haplotypes) in a model of $N$ interacting loci, where each locus interacts with $K$ other loci.
+We use a quantitative measure of the magnitude of epistatic interactions between substitutions, and find that it is an increasing function of $K$.
+When haplotypes adapt at high mutation rates, more epistatic pairs of substitutions are observed on the line of descent than expected.
+The highest fitness is attained in landscapes with an intermediate amount of ruggedness that balance the higher fitness potential of interacting genes with their concomitant decreased evolvability.
 Our findings imply that the synergism between loci that interact epistatically is crucial for evolving genetic modules with high fitness, while too much ruggedness stalls the adaptive process.